abtion/guidelines/project_management/foundation_when_starting_a_project.md

   - Heroku/Azure for hosting client applications
   - 1password for secrets

+To kickstart a foundation for a new project, follow this plan step by step:
+## Preparation
+- Make sure you have the right information for the foundation:
+  - Client name
+  - Project name
+  - Team members
+  - Client' billing info
+    -  Billing email
+    -  Billing address
+    -  Credit card information
+- If by any reason you won't have access to the billing info in the stage of kickstarting the project:
+      1. use Abtion's billing info and credit card (see 1pw)
+      2. inform PM about this, and create a ticket in the project's Asana board to transfer billing to client

 ## 1. Google groups setup
 - create a group [clientname]@abtion.com
   - Invite team members